vercel/serve/README.md

 [![Build Status](https://circleci.com/gh/zeit/serve.svg?&style=shield)](https://circleci.com/gh/zeit/serve)
 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/micro/serve)

-Assuming you would like to share a project on your network, serve a static file or even entire single page applications, this package is just the right choice for you.
+Assuming you would like to serve a static site, single page application or just a static file (on the network or locally), this package is just the right choice for you.

 It behaves exactly like static deployments on [Now](https://zeit.co/now), so it's perfect for developing your static project.
-Then, when it's time to push it into production, you deploy it like shown [here](https://zeit.co/docs/examples/static).
+Then, when it's time to push it into production, you [deploy it](https://zeit.co/docs/examples/static).

 Furthermore, it also provides a neat interface for listing the directory's contents: